-Pursuant to Section 52 and 53 of the Biosecurity Act 1993 (the Act) all organisms identified as an unwanted organism in the National Pest Plant Accord (NPPA) or listed as a pest in an RPMS (species are detailed in Part 2) are banned from distribution, propagation and sale, unless specifically exempt by a strategy rule.
+Pursuant to Section 52 and 53 of the Biosecurity Act 1993 (the Act) all organisms identified in the National Pest Plant Accord (NPPA) or listed as a pest in an RPMS (species are detailed in Part 2) are banned from distribution, propagation and sale.
+Pests in the RPMS may be exempt if specifically stated by a strategy rule.
 A breach of these provisions is an offence under Section 154(m) of the Act.